colinta/chomsky/README.rst

 ``Grammar`` classes), but the objects they return are instances of the ``Grammar``, not simple strings and lists.

-The built-in ``Grammar``s are meant to help you understand how they work, and to use in your own language.
+The built-in ``Grammar``-s are meant to help you understand how they work, and to use in your own language.

 Numbers